djangify/our-spot/README.md

 <img src="readme/images/rm-dashboard-noname.png" width="80%"><br><br>

-Once inside members who want to add information to their profile will only be able to do so if they include an email address.
+Once inside users who want to add information to their profile will only be able to do so if they include an email address.
 The Admin area has been setup to make email a requirement of members, however madeup email addresses can be used as authentication via email will not take place until Stage Two.

 <img src="readme/images/rm-false-email.png" width="80%"><br><br>